 Part of outreach, then, is what Paul told Timothy: “Preach the Word!”
 (2 Tim.
 4:2).
 God’s herald does not preach himself, but Christ Jesus (2 Cor.
 4:5).
 The message has never changed: We preach Christ crucified—the power and wisdom of God (1 Cor.
 1:23).
 This is what God wants us to do.

-WHAT THE BIBLE SAYS ABOUT WHY GOD WANTS US TO DO EVANGELISM
+WHAT DOES THE BIBLE SAYS ABOUT EVANGELISM – The Why

 Splanchnizomai (splahk NID zo my): “To show compassion”

 This remarkably ugly-looking word is the heart of outreach—our motive for reaching out.
 To the ancient Greeks, the seat of emotions was not the heart, but the bowels—the splanchna.
 To feel something in the splanchna meant to be “moved with compassion.”

 Every use of this verb in the New Testament either describes Jesus or is used by Him in one of His parables (the forgiving master, the good Samaritan, the prodigal’s father).
 When Jesus saw people who were like lost sheep without a shepherd, He “had compassion” on them and taught them (Mark 6:34).
 Moreover, it was this same compassion that prompts the Lord of Harvest to send out workers into His harvest field (Matt.
 9:36-38).
 The heart of outreach is our compassion for those who don’t know Christ.